The health benefits of dry January

 - Weight Loss

 Because alcohol is made from sugar or starch, alcoholic drinks are often high in empty calories, which can lead to excess weight gain.
 Did you know a pint of beer has roughly the same amount of calories as a large slice of pizza?
-However, by cutting back on the amount of alcohol you drink, it can significantly help to reduce your calorie intake.
+By cutting back on the amount of alcohol you drink, it can significantly help to reduce your calorie intake.

 How’s your liver?